sajibkhansk/My-Data-Analysis-Projects/Window + CTE (Nth Problem)/Readme.md

 SELECT * FROM EMP WHERE JOIN_DATE <= DATE_SUB(CURDATE(), INTERVAL 5 YEAR);
 ```

-For more detailed queries and additional examples, check out my GitHub repository: [GitHub Link](https://github.com/yourusername/SQL-Solutions).

-I'm always eager to connect with fellow professionals and discuss improvements or new ideas.
-Let's keep learning and growing together! 💼📊✨

 #SQL #DataAnalysis #Database #CTE #WindowFunctions #Tech #Learning #CareerGrowth

 ---

-Feel free to personalize the GitHub link and adjust any details as needed!